West Papua (province): Clothing

+As a result, common men and women wore loincloths made from leaves, like the ones still worn by the Maniwak, or tree bark and orchids called mogra (meyah).
+With more intensive trades and increasing capabilities to produce their own larger fabrics, now women can wear them like sarongs, covering up to their chest.
+These kain dada (chest clothes) can also be a simple black cloth or batik fabric with Papuan motifs.
+In addition, Mbaham and Matta women from the Onin peninsula also wear kebaya, usually yellow or white in colour.

+Men are usually bare-chested and wear loincloths made from fabric, usually red in colour but can also be black, such as the ones worn by the Kuri.
+Other Arfak ornaments include bracelets made from glass beads called riya/liya and bead necklaces called demaya.
+Arfak men also wear two-bead sashes creating a cross pattern on their chest called breb/rihmo and a woven headband also decorated with glass beads called miyepa.
+These ornaments can also be found among other tribes.

 Traditional dance

 As West Papua consists of many tribes, there are many traditional dances from each tribe.
-The most common type of traditional dance is the war dance.
-This type of dance symbolizes heroism and valor for Papuans.
-It is usually danced by men with traditional clothings with bows and arrows as weapons.
-Historically this dance was perform by soldiers before tribal warfare.
-As tribal warfare largely been eliminated, but this dance was performed as a show or welcome reception.
-Usually this dance is performed by seven or more people.
-The music comes from shells, tifas and drums.
-The dancing is quite energetic and featured some war movements, including archery, jumping, and scouting enemies, among others.
+However, a commonly shared dance among the Arfak tribes was what Ottow and Geissler, 19th century German missionaries in the area, called the Tumbu Tanah Dance (ground stomp dance).
+Previously, Hattam people called the dance Ibihim, Isim for the Moile people, Mugka for the Meyakh people, and Mayonhora for the Sough people.
+The dance consists of two basic movements called bihim ifiri kai cut, which is hopping while stomping the ground, imitating cuscus and namdur, and yam, which is the interlocking of dancers arms at the elbows.
+Then the dancers will form three formations imitating snake, jey/srem: a long line; ikrop: a half circle; and nimot: a full circle.
+The dance will be accompanied by music and singing either diun (songs about praising ancestors), nihet duwei (situational songs depending on the purpose of the dance), or isiap (encouraging shouts by the dancers to be ready).

-Yospan dance is another dance originating from West Papua, this dance is an amalgamation of two traditional dances namely Yosim dances originating from the bay of Sairei (Serul, Waropen) and Pancar dances originating from Biak, Numfor and Manokwari.
-The musical instruments used for Yosim usually used are cuku lele (Ukulele), and guitars which shows foreign influences as these were not instruments from Papua.
-Included was also local bass made from three strings, with the strings made from Pandan leaves.
-As well as Kalabasa, a dried Calabash, which was then filled with beads.
+Yospan dance is another dance originating from West Papua, this dance is an amalgamation of two traditional dances, namely Yosim dances originating from Sarera Bay (Serui/Yapen, Waropen) and Pancar dances originating from Biak, Numfor, and Manokwari.
+The musical instruments used for Yosim are usually Cuku lele (ukulele) and guitars, which shows foreign influences as these were not instruments from Papua.
+Included was also local bass made from three strings, with the strings made from pandan leaves.
+As well as Kalabasa, a dried calabash, which was then filled with beads.
 In Yosim dance, the women are dressed with weavings to cover the chest, and headress made from bird feathers.
 While the men are bare-chested and wearing the same headress.
 The dance movement are more energetic though simple.
 In Pancar dance, the music are from Tifa drums which is the universal instruments for coastal Papuans.
 The drum skin is usually made from soa-soa (lizards).
 The movements are more stiff following the Tifa beats.